 08 of 10

-These are tubular root vegetables such as cassava (yucca), sweet potatoes, eddoes, dasheen and yams.
-Learn how to cook with these Caribbean root vegetables.
-They are hearty and nutritious.Continue to 9 of 10 below.
+Tubular root vegetables such as cassava (yucca), sweet potatoes, eddoes, dasheen, and yams are necessary ground provisions.
+They are all hearty and nutritious.Continue to 9 of 10 below.

 09 of 10